Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 Best room: Cliff House (the four-bedroom rental property, the multi-generational flagship) or Two-Bedroom Suite for the family-of-four.

-#8 in Maui for Family Holidays
+#8 in Maui for a Family Holiday

 Hyatt Regency Maui Resort and Spa